 Pharmacy Editor: Eni Williams, PharmD

 Keflex (cephalexin) is a medication that belongs to a drug class, cephalosporin antibiotics.
 It is available as a generic drug and is prescribed to treat bacterial infections.
 It is also used before dental procedures in patients identified with certain heart-related conditions to prevent bacterial infections of the heart known as endocarditis.
-Common side effects include: diarrhea, dizziness, headache, stomach upset, abdominal pain, nausea/vomiting, itching/swelling and rash.
+Common side effects of Keflex include: diarrhea, dizziness, tiredness, headache, stomach upset, abdominal pain, joint pain, vaginal itching or discharge, nausea/vomiting, itching/swelling, and rash.

 Keflex dosage depends on the condition being treated.
 Keflex should be used with caution in patients who have kidney disease and those who report a history of penicillin allergy.
 There have not been adequate studies in pregnant women, so Keflex should be used in pregnancy only when it is absolutely needed.
 Keflex is found in breast milk and should be used with caution in breastfeeding women.